Linux Package Manager Installation

 Before you can install

-owncloud-files, you need to add ownCloud’s repository to your distribution’s package manager.
+owncloud-files, you need to add ownCloud’s package repository to your distribution’s package manager.

 |Package managers should only be used for single-server setups.
 For production environments, we recommend installing from the tar archive.|